nitishnalan/walmart-labs-products-api/README.md

     - **filter by minimum review rating**: It accepts any number between 0 to 5, and would apply filter on reviewRating attribute.<br/>
     - **filter by maximum review rating**: It accepts any number between 0 to 5, and would apply filter on revewRating attribute.<br/>
     - **filter by minimum review count**: It accepts number greater than equal to 0, and would apply filter on reviewCount attribute.<br/>
-    - **filter by maximum review count**: It accpets number greater than equal to 0. <br/>
+    - **filter by maximum review count**: It accepts number greater than equal to 0. <br/>
     - **filter by in stock**: It accepts a boolean value. <br/>

    6. Testing Strategy: <br/>
     - I have used JUnit and Mockito for Unit Testing. <br/>
-    - To test my ProductRepositoryImpl class, I am using a test DB which configured using ProductJpaConfig.class in "org.walmart.config" in the test folder.<br/>
+    - To test my ProductRepositoryImpl class, I am using a test DB which is configured using ProductJpaConfig.class in "org.walmart.config" package, which is in the test module.<br/>
     - ProductJpaConfig.class reads the database configurations from the application.properties file and reads the dummy products data from the "productRepoTestFile.txt" which is present inside the "resourcesForTesting" folder inside the test module.<br/>

    7. Caching Strategy: <br/>